 - Contact Us

 While only a short train ride away from New York City, Greenwich is a destination in its own right.
 Located on the coast of Long Island Sound, Greenwich, Connecticut offers a wide array of fun activities, attractions, and events for visitors.
 There are plenty of things to do in Greenwich, CT.
 Most downtown attractions and activities are just a short walk from the Stanton House Inn, a Greenwich, CT, bed and breakfast inn.
-It’s also fun to explore the other neighborhoods in Greenwich: Cos Cob, Old Greenwich, North Greenwich, Glenville, Mianus, and Belle Haven.
+It’s also fun to explore the other neighborhoods in Greenwich: Cos Cob, Old Greenwich, North Greenwich, Glenville, and Mianus.